-This vegan apple cinnamon bread is a perfect loaf to make in the fall.
+This vegan apple bread is a perfect loaf to make in the fall.
 Filled with pieces of apple with hints of cinnamon, this quick bread is not overly sweet and amazing for breakfast, snack or even dessert.
 It is a healthy recipe that's made without oil, but tastes juste like apple cake!
+100% vegan, dairy-free and egg-free.

-- Love amazingly delicious fall recipes filled with spices and studded with sweet apples.
+- Delicious fall recipe filled with spices and studded with sweet apples

 Ingredients you'll need

-- Flour: I used this white whole wheat flour from King's Arthur.
-All purpose flour works well too.
+- Flour: I used this white whole wheat flour from King's Arthur, but regular whole wheat flour should work too.

-- Ground flax seeds: Use a high speed blender to crush the seeds yourself or buy them already ground.
-Store in the fridge for freshness.
+- Ground flax seeds: I like to use a high speed blender to grind the seeds myself, but you can also buy already ground flax seeds in most grocery stores.
+Once ground, then store in the fridge for longer freshness.

 - Baking soda and baking powder: Leveling agents.
-Be sure to use a fresh and aluminum-free baking powder for best flavor.
+Be sure to use a fresh and aluminum-free baking powder for best flavor (check on your expiration dates!).

-- Apple sauce: Store bought or homemade works.
+- Apple sauce: Store bought apple sauce is perfect for baking, although you can make your own apple sauce and use this instead, especially during apple season.
+If using store-bought, then I recommend to use unsweetened.
 The apple sauce keeps this oil-free bread moist and tender (and a little sweeter too).

 - Maple syrup: To sweeten the bread, but also brings amazing flavor that pairs well with the apple and cinnamon.
-Do not swap for granulated sugar.
+Do not swap for granulated sugar as this could significantly change the overall texture.

-- Vegan milk: Any kinds will work.
-I used plain almond milk for this recipe.
+- Plant-based milk: Any kind of milk will work.
+I used plain almond milk for this recipe, but for a nut-free bread, then choose oat or soy milk.

 What kind of apple to use